Skip to Content

 // Normal ways โญ• // [GET] http://localhost:8080/api?id=80 // Respond: { data: 80 } // No query cases โญ• // [GET] http://localhost:8080/api // Respond: { data: null }

-In query, the API still accessable without inputing ID.
-Means if you require your user to input stuff, we better suggest to use params compare to query.
+With query, the API is still accessible without an ID.
+If you require the user to provide input, use params instead of query.

 :::tip

-Yet, you can still set up constraints to require user input query in API logics or using other checking libraries / packages like zod, yum, express-validator or others.
+You can still add constraints to require query input in API logic or use validation libraries / packages like zod, yup, express-validator, or others.

 :::